-2. Attempting, regardless of success, to gain unauthorized access to technology system or information; to use district technology to connect to other systems in evasion of the physical limitations of the remote system; to copy district files without authorization; to interfere with the ability of others to utilize district technology; to secure a higher level of privilege without authorization; to introduce computer "viruses," "hacking" tools, or other disruptive/destructive programs onto or using district technology; or to evade or disable a filtering/blocking device.
+2. Attempting, regardless of success, to: gain unauthorized access to technology system or information; use district technology to connect to other systems in evasion of the physical limitations of the remote system; copy district files without authorization; to interfere with the ability of others to utilize district technology; secure a higher level of privilege without authorization; introduce computer "viruses," "hacking" tools, or other disruptive/destructive programs onto or using district technology; or evade or disable a filtering/blocking device.

 First Offense: Restitution.
-Principal/Student conference, loss of user privileges, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Principal/Student conference, loss of user privileges, detention, or in-school suspension.
 Subsequent Offense: Restitution.
 Loss of user privileges, 1-180 days out-of-school suspension, or expulsion.

-3. Violation other than those listed in (2) or of Board policy EHB and regulation EHB-R, administrative procedures or netiquette rules governing student use of district technology.
+3. Violations, other than those listed in (1) or (2) above, of Board policy EHB, procedure EHB-AP1 or any policy or procedure regulating student use of personal electronic devices.

 First Offense: Restitution.
-Principal/Student conference, detention, in-school suspension, or 1-180 days out-of-school suspension.
+Principal/Student conference, detention, or in-school suspension.
 Subsequent Offense: Restitution.
 Loss of user privileges, in-school suspension, 1-180 days out-of-school suspension, or expulsion.